dennis647/springboot-financeAppExam/README.md

 First part of the project:
 https://github.com/dennis647/FinanceAppEksamen

 To run the application, just go on the SpringBootFinanceApp.java class and "Run FinanceApp".
-Then everything should work :-)
+The program runs in the intellij terminal.
+So after the springboot has booted up everything should work :-)

 If needed to create tables yourself, these are the create statements: